Yarmouth Castle Burning, 9780764369872

 Summary

-The 1965 loss of the SS Yarmouth Castle remains the deadliest passenger ship disaster off the American coast since the SS Morro Castle tragedy in 1934.
-In the early hours of November 13, 1965, a fire engulfed the cruise liner near Great Stirrup Cay in the Bahamas, claiming the lives of 84 passengers and two crew members.
-Four more later succumbed to their injuries.
+The total loss of SS Yarmouth Castle in 1965 is the deadliest passenger ship disaster off the American coast since the burning of SS Morro Castle in 1934.
+Eighty-four passengers and two crew died in the early-morning hours of November 13, 1965, when the cruise liner SS Yarmouth Castle caught fire and sank near Great Stirrup Cay in the Bahamas.
+Four others would die later from their injuries.
+The ship had 552 people aboard on her weekend round trip between Miami and Nassau.
+Her total loss mark…

 Book Details